fazifs/rhacm-demo/observability/README.md

 ```

 #### 4. Create a pull secret in the open-cluster-management-observability namespace
-If the pull secret is not present we will have problems.
+If the pull secret is not present we will have problems, create the secret unless you created it in the open-cluster management with the same name defined in the observability.yaml

 ```
 oc create secret generic multiclusterhub-operator-pull-secret --from-file=.dockercfg=<path/to/.dockercfg> --type=kubernetes.io/dockercfg